Itqan-community/LUBB/README.md

 The unified standard technical data language for exchanging informational outputs between LUBB technologies and the family of applications built on the same ecosystem.
 This covers the entire lifecycle, from the initial creation of Quranic resources and their preparation for developers, all the way to their delivery to the end-user.

-### JAMIEE (جامع) - The Processor
+### JAMIEE (جامع) - The Publisher Gateway & CMS

-The data processing and indexing engine.
-After data is ingested by MUNAJAM and validated by MARQOOM, JAMIEE handles the complex backend tasks of initializing reference frames, running data processing units, and generating the mappings and indices that create the interconnected layers within MODMAJ.
+The asset store and Content Management System (CMS) that acts as the publisher's integration gateway.
+It allows publishers to:
+* Manually edit resources and assets data on a granular level.
+* Build their own websites to address their resources within the ecosystem.
+* Interact with the community, preview usage statistics, and handle content operations (including managing their teams) through the JAMIEE CMS.

 ### RAQIEB (رقيب) - The Guardian